fasttime/JScrewIt/Features.md

 Remarkable traits are the lack of characters in the beginning of the string before "function" and a line feed with four whitespaces \("\\n    "\) before the "\[native code\]" sequence.
 ### `FILL`
 Existence of the native function Array.prototype.fill.
-Available in Firefox 31, Safari 7.1 and later versions and in Microsoft Edge.
+Available in Firefox, Safari 7.1 and later versions and in Microsoft Edge.
 ### `FROM_CODE_POINT`
 Existence of the function String.fromCodePoint.
 ### `GMT`